 “The first thing is to realize that you might experience it right along with him.
 Apply the same techniques to your own emotions.
 Grieve, accept the potential loss, and, for you, find a way to help him do the same.
-Whether that is just staying with him on his bad days, or encouraging him to feel his emotions.
+Whether that’s as simple as staying with him on his bad days, or encouraging him to feel his emotions.
 Men can sometimes struggle most with that.”

 “Okay.
 Thank you so much for this, Sophia.”

+She reached for her phone again.
 “You’re welcome.
 Here, I have some more exercises for that.
-And some links if you get stuck and you can’t get reach me for whatever reason,” she says, her fingers flying over her phone screen as she fires off more emails.
+And some links if you get stuck and you can’t get reach me for whatever reason,” she said, fingers flying over her phone screen as she fired off more emails.

-My own phone dings several times from beside me.
+My own phone dinged several times from beside me.

 “Do you have anything to help me through the next few days while I wait to hear from him about his results?”
-I ask her.
+I asked her.

-She arches a brow.
+She arched a brow.
 “I got some horse tranquilizers I could douse you with.
 Put you under for at least 48 hours.”

 “I can’t tell if you’re joking or not, but if you’re not, yes please.”

-She grins.
+She grinned.
 “You knew I was joking.
 Okay, so here’s what might work best.”

-We talk for another hour, until I run out of questions.
-I spend the rest of the afternoon at her house, distracting myself.
-We plan out more of Jacob’s welcome home party.
-I play outside with the boys and the dogs once the sun peaks out from behind the clouds.
 Afterward, I read a sleepy Evan his favorite book.
-Twice.
-When he conks out, Michael and I play a few rounds of Mario Kart on Jacob’s old game console.
-Michael totally kicks my ass, the little game shark.
-Later, I help Sofia make her mother’s recipe for pasta fazool, and she teaches me a little Italian while we work – mostly swear words, which she insists are the best introduction into any language.
+He conked out on the couch halfway through the third chapter.
+Michael and I sat close by on the living room floor and played a few quiet rounds of Mario Kart on Jacob’s old game console.
+Michael kicked my ass.
+The little game shark.
+Later, I helped Sofia make her mother’s recipe for pasta fazool, and she taught me a little Italian while we worked – mostly swear words, which she insisted were the best introduction into any language.

-I leave her house feeling much better than I did when I arrived, and when I get home, I sink down onto the couch, let myself be terrified until I can’t take it anymore, and then pull up the YouTube channel for a vocal competition and watch literally all of the auditions.
+I left her house feeling much better than I had when I’d arrived.
+When I got home, I sunk down onto the couch, let myself be terrified until I couldn’t take it anymore, and then pulled up the YouTube channel for a vocal competition and watched all of the auditions.

-I go to bed earlier than normal, worn out from the emotional rollercoaster I’ve been stuck on the past few days.
+I went to bed earlier than normal, worn out from the emotional rollercoaster I’d been stuck on the past few days.

-And wake up to what seems like a nightmare.
+And woke up to what seemed like a nightmare.

 All rights reserved.
 No part of this publication may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the author, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.